The Simpsons: Hit & Run: Reception

+The Simpsons: Hit & Run received "generally favorable" reviews on all platforms according to the review aggregation website Metacritic, and many consider it to be the best Simpsons game to date.

 Over one million copies of the game were sold as of June 2004, and three million as of July 2007.
 It had sold 500,000 copies in the United Kingdom by January 2004.
 The game's PlayStation 2 version received a "Diamond" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 1 million copies in the United Kingdom.
+According to the Fox executive producer John Melchior, Hit & Run sold 8-10 million units in its lifetime.

-Hit & Run received "generally favorable" reviews on all platforms according to the review aggregation website Metacritic, and many consider it to be the best Simpsons game to date.
-Praise focused on the move from the Simpsons television series to the video game format, while criticism targeted some aspects of gameplay.
+Praise focused on the move from The Simpsons television series to the video game format, while criticism targeted some aspects of its gameplay.
 Hit & Run won the award for Fave Video Game at the 2004 Nickelodeon Kids' Choice Awards.

-A number of reviews complimented the transposition of the Simpsons television series to a video game.
+A number of reviews complimented the transposition of The Simpsons television series to a video game.
 Justin Leeper of Game Informer and Alex Navarro of GameSpot commented on how well the game depicted the fictional city of Springfield from the television series, and called it the most accurate representation of Springfield ever put into a game.
 Official Xbox Magazine said that the game did the show justice, and Play felt that it was "essentially the show in real time", summing up its review by calling the game a "truly great cross-over product".
-Navarro thought that the humor that the game offered included many excellent self-referential jokes, and Eric Bush of TeamXbox concluded its review by predicting that the game would be extremely appealing to gamers, especially hardcore Simpsons fans.
+Navarro thought that the humour that the game offered included many excellent self-referential jokes, and Eric Bush of TeamXbox concluded its review by predicting that the game would be extremely appealing to gamers, especially hardcore Simpsons fans.
 Entertainment magazine Variety surmised that Hit & Run was the first Simpsons game to include humor comparable to what was in the television series.